Covid: Germany is no longer a role model | DW | 07.12.2020

 The German constitution grants far-reaching powers to the country's 16 federal states.
 Among their prerogatives is the right to take charge of protection against infectious diseases.
 What is allowed and what not, is decided at the state level and not by the federal authorities in Berlin.

-However, the federal government does have one trump card: the chancellor, Angela Merkel, who is a strong advocate of tough measures to combat the pandemic.
+However, the federal government does have one trump card: The chancellor, Angela Merkel, a strong advocate of tough measures to combat the pandemic.
 There have been a number of fierce showdowns between the influential chief ministers of the federal states on the one hand and the chancellor on the other.
 And Angela Merkel has generally come out of those fractious gathering much worse for wear.

 Many commentators note that the relentless squabbling of recent weeks has resulted in an unsatisfactory and contradictory "patchwork" of measures, making a solution to the challenges Germany is facing seem far off.